-Sacrifice, exile: how Filipina Hidilyn Diaz made Olympic history
+Sacrifice, exile: How Filipina Hidilyn Diaz made Olympic history

 She was determined to turn Rio silver into Tokyo gold and recruited top Chinese coach Gao Kaiwen two months before picking up her country's first weightlifting Asian Games gold in Jakarta in 2018.

-Gao, who has also been head coach of the Chinese national women's army team, "made a difference in my lifts," said Diaz.
-"He's a positive person and I like to have him around me."
+Gao, who has also been head coach of the Chinese national women's army team, "made a difference in my lifts", said Diaz.
+"He's a positive person and I like to have him around me," she said.

 Gao has coached multiple Chinese Olympic medallists including 2012 women's superheavyweight gold winner Zhou Lulu.